jatin4114/campus-lost-found/docs/database.md

 terminate it (`SELECT pg_terminate_backend(<pid>)`), or just wait: Supabase auto-suspends idle compute after a few minutes, which clears it too.

+**If `migrate dev` refuses with "was modified after it was applied" and offers only `migrate reset`**: this happens after a migration fails partway (e.g. a hand-edited SQL file that had a bug on its first attempt), leaving both a rolled-back row and a later successful row for the same migration name in `_prisma_migrations` — `migrate dev`'s shadow-database drift check doesn't like that history shape, even though the actually-applied state is fine.
+**Do not run `migrate reset`** against Supabase — it drops and recreates the whole schema.
+Instead, hand-write the new migration file directly (`mkdir prisma/migrations/<timestamp>_<name>/` + a `migration.sql` you write yourself) and apply it with `prisma migrate deploy`, which only applies pending files in order and isn't affected by this drift check at all.

 ## Core entities

 `User`, `Campus`, `Location`, `Category`, `Item`, `ItemImage`, `Claim`,